news-ai/knowledge/README.md

 Key/value store for topic -> information about the topic.

 To install dependencies `pip install -r requirements.txt`.
+You also have to add a `api_key.txt` file with the AlchemyAPI key in the base directory (same directory as `knowledge_server.py`).

 ### Running the application